Certified Broadcast Meteorologist Program (CBM)

 Submitted weathercasts should be of your best work and should follow the guidelines outlined above.
 If submissions do not meet these guidelines, your grade will reflect any deficiencies.

-The below links are examples of a weathercast submission that has met the requirements and was graded favorably by the Board of Broadcast Meteorologists.
+The below links are examples of weathercast submissions that have met the requirements and were graded favorably by the Board of Broadcast Meteorologists.
 Also included are comments from the reviewers.
 These have been provided so that you will have a better idea of what to include in your submissions.

 Active weathercast example Routine weathercast example Reviewer comments